DanielBMarkham/Info-Ops3/manuscript/backmatter.md

 Maybe everybody's a kook or crank to somebody else about some area, the only question is whether it's done in a playful, accepting manner by both parties.

 Kooks are folks that believe things we don't that we think are simple-minded and we don't like them.

+### Crank Magnetism

+Probably very true.
+People stuck on odd, simplistic ideas are of the same character type.
+That doesn't tell us anything about whether they are right or wrong (Most likely wrong).
+It doesn't tell us about anything else in their lives.
+The best nuclear physicist in the world may believe in Bigfoot.
+In fact, carrying some kookiness around with you is probably the most mentally-healthy thing you can do.

+Crank Magnetism is a thing, but the gist seems to be an effort to group most of the uncool kids in one group and ignore them.
+In a big way, people espousing Crank Magnetism too much can develop own flavor of being a crank.
+Let's love and accept them anyway, just like we do with all the other cranks in humanity.

+While as a professional you don't want to waste your time on cranks, content and quality of ideas in a particular area is probably a much more useful way to go here.
+If my brain surgeon tells me he believes in UFOs, he's still going to be my brain surgeon.